($651) Cost to ship a car from Columbus, GA to St. Petersburg, FL

 The best Columbus to St. Petersburg car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Columbus to St. Petersburg:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Columbus to St. Petersburg:

 - Best for Real-Time Tracking: Nexus Auto Transport